stephengold/Minie/README.md

 ## Collision detection

-Minie offers 4 collision-detection interfaces:
+Minie provides 4 collision-detection interfaces:

  1. You can add collision listeners to a `PhysicsSpace` to be notified about up to 4 collision contacts per colliding object, including references to